Matt Gogel

-Matthew John Gogel (born February 9, 1971) is an American professional golfer and golf commentator who currently plays on the PGA Tour Champions.
+Matthew John Gogel (born February 9, 1971) is an American professional golfer and golf commentator.
+He currently plays on the PGA Tour Champions.
 He previously played on the PGA Tour and the Nike Tour.

+Early life and amateur career

-Gogel was born in Denver, Colorado and grew up in Tulsa, Oklahoma, where he attended Bishop Kelley High School.
+In 1971, Gogel was born in Denver, Colorado.
+He grew up in Tulsa, Oklahoma, where he attended Bishop Kelley High School.
 He has lived most of his adult life in Kansas.
-He attended the University of Kansas, and was a member of the golf team.
-He turned pro in 1994 and joined the PGA Tour in 2000.
+He attended the University of Kansas and was a member of the golf team.
+He was also a member of Phi Delta Theta fraternity.

+Professional career

-Gogel played in Asia early in his professional career and on the Nike Tour (which later became known as the Nationwide Tour).
-He is the first player in Nationwide Tour history to win in four consecutive years.
-He earned his PGA Tour card for 2000 by finishing 7th on the Nationwide Tour money list in 1999.
+In 1994, Gogel turned professional.
+In 2000, he joined the PGA Tour.
+Gogel played in Asia early in his professional career and on the Nike Tour.
+He was the first player in the history of the developmental tour to win in four consecutive years.

+In 1999, Gogel earned his PGA Tour card for 2000 by finishing 7th on the Nationwide Tour money list.
 His two best finishes in official PGA Tour events came at the AT&T Pebble Beach National Pro-Am: he won the tournament in 2002 and finished T-2 in 2000.
 His best finish in a major championship is a T-12 at the 2001 U.S. Open.

 After losing his tour card in 2006, Gogel announced an intention to retire after the 2007 AT&T Pebble Beach National Pro-Am.

+Broadcasting career

 In June 2007, Gogel joined The Golf Channel as an on-course reporter for its PGA Tour Coverage.
 His first event was the 2007 Travelers Championship.
 He joined CBS Sports as a commentator in 2009.

 After turning 50, Gogel left broadcasting and joined the PGA Tour Champions.
 In the 2020–21 season, he finished 63rd in the Charles Schwab Cup Championship.

+Personal life

 He lives in Mission Hills, Kansas.